jessegranger/shepherd/README.md

 specifying a group:

 	--group <name>
 	--cd <path> - The working directory for new processes.
 Optional.
-Default ".".
+Default "."
 	--exec <command> - The shell command to launch the process.
 Required.
 	--count <n> - Optional.
-Default 1.
+Default 1
 	--port <port> - The starting port.
-If `<n> > 0`, then <port> gets incremented.
+If n > 0 then port will be incremented.
 Optional.
 	--grace <ms> - How long to allow the process to startup.
 Optional.
-Default 9000.
+Default 9000

 If `--port` is specified, each new process is given `PORT` in it's environment.
 The process is `"started"` once it is listening on it's given `PORT`.
+Failure to listen on `PORT` within the `--grace` timeout will be fatal.

 If `--port` is not specified, then the process is `"started"` if it stays up for it's full `--grace` period.
 Be careful if you use long `--grace` times, with no `--port`, and high `--count`; this combination will lead to a slow `start` for that group.